boundary-layer-meteo/boundary-layer-meteo.github.io/lectures/2_momentum_i.md

 In that way, we have defined the Reynolds number $Re$ and Rossby number $Ro$.
 Taking $U = 1$, $L = 10^3$, and $f = 10^{-4}$, we find that $Re = 10^8$, and $Ro = 10$.
 Therefore, the viscous force can be safely neglected, but the Coriolis force cannot.

-The final conservation of mass equation is:
+The final conservation of momentum equation is:

 $$
   \pd{\uibar}{t}